Protecting Your Home's Foundation

-Small water leaks can lead to big water damage.
+Small water leaks can lead to big water damage in basement.
 Repair dripping pipes.
 Check for dark spots under pipes or on ceilings.
 Inspect your roof every six months for any missing, damaged or loose shingles.
 Ensure the flashing around your chimneys is tight.
 Check caulking and sealants for peeling and leakage and look for cracking on collars around vents.
 Prevent algae and fungus on wood shakes and asphalt shingles with zinc control strips.

 Test Your Sump Pump

 Don’t wait until a flood or other major water event to know if your sump pump works properly.
 Test it every year.
 During storm season test it more frequently.

 A quick visual inspection of your foundation and home can reveal water damage issues that you need to deal with sooner than later.
 Here are eight things to look for.

 Cracks in brick cladding may indicate a sunken footing.
 Look for “stair stepping” cracks near your windows and doorways, running vertically or diagonally near the ground and foundation corners.